Santiago, Chile: March 2 - March 10, 2024

 We have chosen to exclude airfare from the program costs for several reasons:

 First, it should save you money.
 The fares for groups are actually more expensive than single fares.
 If you purchase your ticket as soon as you are notified that you are accepted into the study tour, you should be able to purchase tickets at a substantial discount over group fares.
 You are also free to use frequent flier miles if you have miles on American, Delta or United.

 Second, in the event of a travel disruption due to weather or mechanical difficulties, it is much easier for one person to re-book as opposed to re-booking a group.
 Again, for this reason, we highly recommend that you purchase travel insurance.

 Last, when purchasing your airfare, plan to arrive no later than Sunday morning (March 3); we will have a class session that is mandatory on the evening of March 3.
 However, we encourage you to arrange airfare to arrive in Santiago on Saturday, March 2 and hotel accommodations will be provided for Saturday night (March 2).
 You may depart Santiago as soon as Saturday, March 10 or anytime thereafter if you wish to stay and explore more of Chile or South America.

 How to Apply

 The study tour is limited to approximately 20 participants.
 Individual places will be reserved in the order in which completed applications, including deposits are received.
 Priority will be given to PMBA students: 1) who are nearest to graduation; and 2) who have not been on Loyola MBA sponsored study tours in the past.

 Study Tour participation is subject to the following deadlines:

-- A deposit is due with your application.
-Your spot is not guaranteed until we receive the deposit of $1000.
+- A deposit of $1000 is due upon your acceptance into the Study Tour, no later than December 1.
+Your spot is not guaranteed until we receive the deposit.

 - Tuition will be collected with your spring tuition in January.